Radio theory - what is it for? What is it?

 converging and disappearing 'core' of radio teaching - post-disciplinary?

-we may not have reached the end of the 'subject definition' stage yet
+We have not reached the end of the 'subject definition' stage yet.
+Technology keeps changing.
+Listening keeps changing.

 'Hard' radio studies - media/cultural studies focused on issues of mass communications, political economy, public policy, institutional aspects of radio, representation, gender, ethnic issues, media imperialism, reception studies (ethnographic and so on), etc